Abnormal dense and dilute nuclear systems: Supercharged nuclei, nuclearites and nuclei--stars

 The spatial structures of the electric potential $V(r)$ and the boson field $\phi(r)$ are governed by equations

-From these equations in case of a spherical nucleus with large $A$ we get uniform solutions $V=-m_b$ and $|\phi|^2 =n_p/(2m_b)$ valid in the interior, except for a boundary layer of the depth determined by the typical Debye screening length, being much shorter than the nucleus size.
 Here we put $\lambda\to 0$ to simplify consideration.
-Hence after the formation of the charged boson condensate the potential well stops growing keeping limiting depth of $V=-m_b$.
-Thus the volume part of the energy reads now
+Hence From these equations in case of a spherical nucleus with large $A$ we get uniform solutions $V=-m_b$ and $|\phi|^2 =n_p/(2m_b)$ valid in the interior, except for a boundary layer of the depth determined by the typical Debye screening length, being much shorter than the nucleus size.
+Thus, after the formation of the charged boson condensate the potential well stops growing keeping limiting depth of $V=-m_b$.